Up210063/UP210063_CPP/U3/readme.md

                     which graphs the steps and processes to follow to reach the solution of a problem that you want to solve.

                     Its correct construction is extremely important
-                    since from the same diagram the program was written in some Programming Language in this case it was c++ and the problem was the game of the cat (TIC TAC TOE)
+                    since from the same diagram the program was written in some Programming Language in this case it was c++ (BUT YOU CAN USE OTHER LANGUAGE PROGAMMING )and the problem was the game of the cat (TIC TAC TOE)

 <img src="../imagenes/U3/DIAGRAMA_FLUJO%20.png" align="center" height="950" width="950"/>